rnadanadia/Clustering_Enron/README.md

                  dataset will give a better overview

    ***Challenge for today***
-   - Tim :
-   - Kivanc :
-   - Anjali :
-   - Nadia : Bigger dataset means longer time to proces, also had an introduction of Streamlit
+   - Data visualization, bigger dataset means longer time to proces, and user interface preparation

 ### 5. Friday